 Split is a fabulous destination for all kinds of travelers, whether you’re a couple looking for a romantic getaway, a family looking for a sun holiday, or a backpacker looking for adventure and a social scene.
 That being said, there are a number of high-end resorts, middle-range boutique hotels, and quirky backpacker hostels spread out across Split Old Town and the greater tourist area.

 Of course, there are also plenty of privately run accommodations that can be found on Airbnb like the one pictured below (a 200-year-old wine cellar transformed into a luxury apartment!).
-For more cool Airbnbs in Split, and the rest of Croatia, read this blog post.
+For more unique accommodation options, check out these amazing Airbnbs in Croatia.

 Where to Stay in Split for Couples

 Split is filled with idyllic boutique hotels fashioned after times past that make for the perfect romantic setting with your loved one.
 Staying in the Old Town and ancient streets of Diocletian’s Palace are perfect for waking up in and going for a wander.
 Not to mention it is the most centrally located area for exploring the main tourist sights of Split.

 However, if you are looking for a quiet escape, be warned that these narrow alleys can produce quite the echo when late-night party-goers are strolling home in the wee hours.
 If you are looking for a quieter spot that is still central, try a hotel up on the hill above Old Town in the direction of Marjan Hill.
 This is still incredibly central yet quieter and offers impressive views over the city and harbor.

 Where to Stay in Split for Families

 If you are traveling to Split with your family, you may want more of a beachy resort or hotel away from the crowds with plenty of options for children.
 The most popular beaches of central Split are located on the eastern side of the port and the Old Town, yet they are still within a general walking/biking distance from the center.